Survive The Stock Market: Advice From 8 Of The World’s Best Investors

 “If investing is entertaining, if you’re having fun, you’re probably not making any money.
 Good investing is boring.” – George Soros, one of the world’s most successful investors.

 Our advice?
 Stop chasing cryptocurrencies.
-Buying and selling based on what’s hot and what’s not is the quickest way to lose money.
+Buying and selling based on what’s hot and what’s not is the quickest way to lose money in the stock market.
 Choose about 12 companies that sell products you know and understand and get researching, looking at their average historical returns (aim for close to double digits).
 Once you’ve bought the stocks, forget about them.

 2. Perfect Isn’t Possible